DerangedDoffy/Snake/README.md

-Snake game in C made using a dynamic array
+This project is a Snake game in C I created using a dynamic array for the snake.